 Next you’ll create a new dataset in Einstein Analytics:

-- In your salesforce org, in the navigation, click Analytics Studio.
+- In your Einstein Analytics-enabled developer org, click the Einstein Analytics Studio tab.

 - Click CSV for the data source.

 - In the New Dataset screen, click Select file or drag file here.

 - Select the CSV data file that you modified, click Open. and click Next.

 and click Next.

 - In Edit Field Attributes, click Upload File.

 When the dataset is ready, its information page will appear in an new tab in the Einstein Analytics Studio.
 To see all your datasets on the Analytics Studio home page, click View All, and then click Datasets.

 Your dataset is now ready to use.
 Next, you’ll create an amazing gauge chart to highlight what your data has to say.